 GUJCET Physics Syllabus 2026 Released – Chapter-Wise Topics List

-GUJCET Physics Syllabus 2026- Gujarat Board has released the syllabus for GUJCET Physics 2026 on the official portal, gujcet.gseb.org.
-Gujarat Secondary and Higher Secondary Education Board (GSEB) has released the GUJCET Physics exam syllabus in pdf format.
+GUJCET Physics Syllabus 2026- Gujarat Board has released the syllabus for GUJCET Physics 2026 on the official website, gujcet.gseb.org.
 The GUJCET syllabus for Physics contains chapters and topics from which questions will be asked in the exam paper.
 GUJCET syllabus 2026 contains Physics topics from Class 11 and Class 12 Gujarat board textbooks.
 The GUJCET Physics syllabus contains topics like Electrostatic potential, Wave optics, current electricity, and more.
 It is a must to cover all topics of the GUJCET Physics syllabus to score well.
-Below we have provided the complete
+The authority will conduct the GUJCET 2026 exam on March 29, 2026.
+Below we have provided the complete.

 This Story also Contains